SEND (Special Educational Needs and Disability)

-The person responsible for overseeing the provision for children with SEN is Mr Richard Bakker (Acting Head of School ).
+The person responsible for overseeing the provision for children with SEND is Mr Richard Bakker (Acting Head of School ).

-The person co-ordinating the day to day provision of education for pupils with SEN is Mrs Victoria Stanley.
+The person co-ordinating the day to day provision of education for pupils with SEND is Mrs Victoria Stanley.

-More details about the reforms and the SEN Code of Practice can be found on the Department for Education’s website.
+More details about the reforms and the SEND Code of Practice can be found on the Department for Education’s website.

 One significant change arising from the reforms is that Statements of Special Educational Needs, for those children with the most complex needs, have now been replaced with a new Education, Health and Care (EHC) Plan.
 These plans are being supported by an Education, Health and Care Plan Pathway.
 You can view this new pathway on Cambridgeshire’s SEND Local Offer website.

 The SEND Local Offer is a resource which is designed to support children and young people with special educational needs and/or disabilities and their families.
 It describes the services and provision that are available both to those families in Cambridgeshire that have an Education, Health and Care Plan and those who do not have a plan, but still experience some form of special educational need.
 The SEND Local Offer includes information about public services across education, health and social care, as well as those provided by the private, voluntary and community sectors.

 1. What kinds of special educational needs does the school provide for?

 These are children who have speech, language and communication needs (SLCN) and have difficulty in communicating with others.
 Children with ASD, including Asperger’s Syndrome and Autism, are likely to have particular difficulties with social interaction.

 Cognition and Learning